-9. Establish a remuneration policy which is supportive of long-term value creation and the company's purpose, strategy and culture
+9. Establish a remuneration policy which is supportive of long-term value creation and the company's purpose, strategy and culture skill set and experience which define a salary range and the incentive for the individual.

-The Group looks to pay local market rates for all roles in the business, as well as reward the employees if the financial corporate goals are achieved.
-Every employee is tagged to a salary grade and a labour category representing their role, skill set and experience which define a salary range and the incentive for the individual.
 The business subscribes to salary market data to support recruitment of employee salary offers and reflecting on existing remuneration for such roles.
 A Group wide remuneration review is assessed annually and second review is conducted to identify any short term changes required midway through the year.
 Individuals are reviewed within their salary grade and labour category to ensure all employees are remunerated appropriately.